p1ng-request/docs/templates/Pandas/Pandas_Create_dataframe_from_dict.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/ACoAABCNSioBW3YZHc2lBHVG0E_TXYWitQkmwog/)

-Here below you will find how to create a pandas DataFrame from a simple dict
+**Description:** This notebook provides a step-by-step guide to creating a dataframe from a dictionary using the Pandas library.

 ## Input